bacalhau-project/bacalhau/docs/docs/examples/data-engineering/blockchain-etl/index.md

 %env JOB_ID={job_id}
 ```

-The `bacalhau docker run` command allows to pass input data volume with a `-i ipfs://CID:path` argument just like Docker, except the left-hand side of the argument is a [content identifier (CID)](https://github.com/multiformats/cid).
+The `bacalhau docker run` command allows passing input data volume with `--input` or `-i ipfs://CID:path` argument just like Docker, except the left-hand side of the argument is a [content identifier (CID)](https://github.com/multiformats/cid).
 This results in Bacalhau mounting a *data volume* inside the container.
 By default, Bacalhau mounts the input volume at the path `/inputs` inside the container.

 Bacalhau also mounts a data volume to store output data.
 The `bacalhau docker run` command creates an output data volume mounted at `/outputs`.
 This is a convenient location to store the results of your job.

 ## Checking the State of your Jobs

-- **Job status**: You can check the status of the job using `bacalhau list`.
+**Job status**: You can check the status of the job using `bacalhau list`.

 ```bash